MichelDeudon/formations/content/en/p/7-astuces-pour-progresser-en-maths/index.md

 {{< figure src="maths/blog-math-4.jpg" caption="maths/Photo by Alina Vilchenko on Pexels" numbered="true" >}}

-Rational behaviors are used in Eco 101 (chapter 1) to teach economy.
-In practice the predictions don't match reality.

-Dan Ariely's book Predictibly Irrational presents some experiments and concrete examples.
+Dan Ariely's book Predictibly Irrational presents some experiments and concrete examples of irrational behaviors.
 My favorite one is the free cookie experiment.
-The rational theory predicts people would take all the cookies for free (maximizing their individual utility function), when in reality people just have one or two.
+The rational theory predicts people would take all the cookies for free, when in reality people just have one or two.

 The world in which we live isn't rational.
 I don't consider myself to be rational, rather intuitive.
-I use my imagination to ask questions and experiment ideas.

-That's why I chose to study physics and chemistry as an undergraduate before studying applied mathematics.
+I use my imagination to ask questions and experiment.
+That's why I chose to study physics and chemistry as an undergraduate.

 You don't need to be rational to be good at maths.
 There are other types of intelligences — intuition, spatial, kinesthesic, empathy…

 Language, music, art have an important role in understanding mathematics.
 The golden ratio (nombre d'or in French) has inspired thinkers of all disciplines - biologists, artists, musicians, historians, architects, psychologists… - like no other number in the history of mathematics.

-Diversity is needed in mathematics and scientific fields.
-It doesn't matter if you are rational or not!

 ## Trick #5 — Teach to learn

 {{< figure src="maths/blog-math-5.jpg" caption="maths/Photo by Monstera on Pexels" numbered="true" >}}

 You don't need to be an expert to teach.
 Start with your family, your friends, classmates, people your age, younger or older.
 Consider specific chapters, for example Pythagore or Thales in geometry.

 You could also start with yourself.
-It's called self supervision.
-For instance, hide some words, definitions or properties in your course and learn how to fill the gaps.
+For example, hide some words, definitions or properties in your course and learn how to fill the gaps.

 Teaching is the best way to master a subject.
 Helping others reformulate, understand through examples, will help you learn more advanced topics.
+Team work and collaborations are needed in real life.
 We all have something to teach to and learn from others, we just don't realize it sometimes.

-Team work and collaborations are needed in real life.

 ## Trick #6 — Proofread yourself